Why Don't You Love Me (Beyoncé song): Development and production

-"Why Don't You Love Me" was written by Beyoncé Knowles, Solange Knowles, Angie Beyincé and produced as well as co-written by The Bama Boyz.
+"Why Don't You Love Me" was written by Beyoncé, Solange Knowles, Angie Beyincé and produced as well as co-written by the Bama Boyz.
 Jonathan Wells of Bama Boyz said that they decided to try something different from what they usually do, by mixing several genres for "Why Don't You Love Me".
-The song's inspiration came from the time they spent in London at the end of Beyoncé Knowles' The Beyoncé Experience tour in promotion of her second studio album B'Day (2006).
+The song's inspiration came from the time they spent in London at the end of The Beyoncé Experience tour in promotion of her second studio album B'Day (2006).
 The writing and production of the song began in London and was finished stateside in early 2008.
-They admitted that the song's structure was unusual, however they were happy that it ended up in the Knowles' hands.
-After The Bama Boyz produced two tracks on Solange Knowles' second studio album Sol-Angel and the Hadley St. Dreams (2008), she asked them to put instrumentals together for her to write for her sister Beyoncé.
+They admitted that the song's structure was unusual, however they were happy that it ended up in the Beyoncé's hands.
+After the Bama Boyz produced two tracks on Solange's second studio album Sol-Angel and the Hadley St. Dreams (2008), she asked them to put instrumentals together for her to write for her sister Beyoncé.

 The Bama Boyz almost intentionally left the instrumental for "Why Don't You Love Me" out, since they thought that the song did not sound like the tracks Beyoncé was recording for her upcoming album, at that particular time.
 However, Jesse Rankins explained that they later decided to put the instrumental for "Why Don't You Love Me" in the email because they knew that Solange likes weird records, but, they made sure to send it last.
-Out of all the mainstream-inspired attempts The Bama Boyz sent to Solange, she eventually chose that last and most unexpected track and penned "Why Don't You Love Me".
+Out of all the mainstream-inspired attempts the Bama Boyz sent to Solange, she eventually chose that last and most unexpected track and penned "Why Don't You Love Me".
 Jonathan Wells commented: "When they heard Solange's demo, we were excited because that track was more our true sound than any of the others [sent], but we still kinda didn't believe Beyoncé would cut it...but we hoped!"